mouseonew/YouTubeVideoNav.js/README.md

 which you must change for your specific site, they are rather self explanatory.
 Make sure "data-origin" is set correctly and if you have multiple video navigators on the same page that each id attribute is unique.
 The data format is in the unordered list "&lt;ul&gt;", which you can view below.
 New list items "&lt;li&gt;" can be added or removed as needed.
-The styling and layout can be modified with the CSS files.
+The styling and layout can be modified with the CSS file.
 Once the data is set correctly the files in this package can be uploaded to your site and tested.

 ```